 In the 18th century, the medieval defensive walls lost their military significance and their gradual construction began.
 The largest breach in the city’s fortifications was made by the Jesuits, who erected a church and college at the fortifications, and residential houses were leaned on both sides against the town wall.
 The last attempt to use the defensive walls as intended was the project of their reconstruction into modern fortifications from the end of the 18th century, but these plans were not implemented due to the Partitions of Poland.
 At the beginning of the 19th century, the gradual demolition of fortifications began.
 In 1817 two town gates were demolished (Kraków and Sieradz gates), then further parts of fortifications were removed in connection with the town regulation plan.
 The demolition of the defensive walls continued in the second half of the nineteenth century.
 In 1869, the second floor of the tower house was also demolished and transformed into a church.
 The castle was renovated in the interwar years and rebuilt after World War II.

 The town was founded on a flat headland slightly raised above the neighboring areas, in the fork of the Strawa river flowing around Piotrków from the north and east, and its tributary Strawka, which marks the southern border of the town.
 In its eastern part, a few streams flowed and, cutting the fortifications, flowed into Strawa.
-The river valleys were swampy and protected the town from all sides except west and north-west.
-The castle was located east of the town, behind the Straw River.
+The river valleys were swampy and protected the town from all sides except west and north-west, where a moat may have been formed.
+The castle was located east of the town, behind the Straw River, so it was not directly connected with the fortifications of Piotrków.

 The line of defensive walls surrounded the shape of an irregular oval with a longer axis set in the meridian direction, narrower in the northern part.
 The line of the wall was led by a series of straight sections, closing an area of 8 ha of medieval Piotrków with a perimeter of about 1050 meters long (300 X 320 meters).
 An underwall street ran around the walls from the city side, and both medieval Piotrków religious complexes: the parish church from the south-east and the Dominican monastery from the north were located on the edge of the town near the fortifications, but they did not adhere directly to the wall.